 The League and others support the measure, which would add a $10 surcharge on license tab fees and on motor vehicle title transfers to be dedicated to city-owned streets statewide.

-A bill that provides dedicated state funding for city streets—including funding that can be used for non-Municipal State Aid (MSA) city street maintenance, construction, and reconstruction—was introduced in the Minnesota House of Representatives on Feb.
-9 and in the Senate on Feb.
-12.
+A bill that provides dedicated state funding for city streets—including funding that can be used for non-Municipal State Aid (MSA) city street maintenance, construction, and reconstruction—was heard in the House Transportation Finance Committee on March 16.

-HF 934, authored by Rep. Frank Hornstein (DFL-Minneapolis), and SF 933, authored by Sen. Scott Dibble (DFL-Minneapolis), would add a $10 surcharge on license tab fees and on motor vehicle title transfers to be dedicated to city streets in large and small cities.
-The House measure was referred to the House Transportation and Regional Governance Committee, and the Senate companion was referred to the Senate Transportation Finance and Policy Committee.
-Neither bill has been scheduled for a hearing.
+HF 934, authored by Rep. Frank Hornstein (DFL-Minneapolis), would add a $10 surcharge on license tab fees and on motor vehicle title transfers to be dedicated to city streets in large and small cities.

 The provision raises approximately $57 million annually.
 Half of the funds would be directed to the Small Cities Assistance Account, established by the 2015 Legislature, and half would be dedicated to a new Larger City Streets and Bridges Account.
 The funds would not be subject to the constraints of the MSA funds dedicated in the Minnesota Constitution.